nwjs/node/doc/api/fs.md

    the call to `fs.readFile()` with the same file descriptor, would give `'World'`, rather than `'Hello World'`.

+### Performance Considerations

+The `fs.readFile()` method asynchronously reads the contents of a file into memory one chunk at a time, allowing the event loop to turn between each chunk.
+This allows the read operation to have less impact on other activity that may be using the underlying libuv thread pool but means that it will take longer to read a complete file into memory.

+The additional read overhead can vary broadly on different systems and depends on the type of file being read.
+If the file type is not a regular file (a pipe for instance) and Node.js is unable to determine an actual file size, each read operation will load on 64kb of data.
+For regular files, each read will process 512kb of data.

+For applications that require as-fast-as-possible reading of file contents, it is better to use `fs.read()` directly and for application code to manage reading the full contents of the file itself.

+The Node.js GitHub issue [#25741][] provides more information and a detailed analysis on the performance of `fs.readFile()` for multiple file sizes in different Node.js versions.

 ## `fs.readFileSync(path[, options])`
 <!-- YAML
 added: v0.1.8